aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/Create-IAM-Groups/index.en.md

 -   **k8sDev** - users from this group will have full access only in the development namespace of the cluster
 -   **k8sInteg** - users from this group will have access to integration namespace.

 > In fact, users from **k8sDev** and **k8sInteg** groups will only have access to namespaces where we will define kubernetes RBAC access for their associated kubernetes role.
-We'll see this but first, let's creates the groups.
+We'll see this but first, let's create the groups.

 #### Create k8sAdmin IAM Group